FAQ

 2. Remove BxBoards from clear containers (do not discard).

-3. Write patient name and DOB on the back of each BxBoard.
+3. Write the patient’s name and DOB on the back of each BxBoard.

-4. Remove clear cover right before biopsy to retain moisture.
+4. Remove the clear cover right before the biopsy to retain moisture.

 STEP 2 – Outliers/Extra Cores (if applicable):